john-science/mazelib/README.md

 ###### Notes

+Results: perfect, unbiased

 This is one of the slowest maze-generating algorithms.
-Having said that, the end products are mazes without any major defects.
+But it produces nice mazes.

 The Aldous-Broder algorithm treats the cells of a maze as a graph, and solves to find a Uniform Spanning Tree that covers that graph.